 Carlile: Hell yes, absolutely yes…all the time.
 Especially the older I get (laughs).

 DK: On your new album, some of the songs have beautiful string arrangements by the late Paul Buckmaster, who is known for doing the arrangements for Elton John’s classic songs.
 How did you connect with Buckmaster to have him do your string arrangements?

-Here’s a video of Brandi Carlile performing her new song “The Mother,”
+Here’s a video of Brandi Carlile performing her song, “Whatever You Do.”